Definition

 - Countries use monetary policies to influence their economies by controlling the money supply and thus meeting their macroeconomic objectives of maintaining stable inflation, unemployment, and economic growth.
 Its primary goals are as follows:

 - Control inflation by keeping the price level stable and at a low percentage.
-If inflation is very high, restrictive policies will be implemented, whereas if inflation is low or deflation is present, expansionary monetary policies will be implemented.
+If inflation is very high, restrictive policies will be implemented, whereas expansionary monetary policies will be implemented if inflation is low or deflation is present.

-- Reduce unemployment: Ensures that the number of unemployed people is kept to a minimum.
+- Reduce unemployment: Ensures that the number of unemployed people is minimal.
 Expansionary policies will be used to increase investment and hiring.

 - Achieve economic growth: To ensure employment and well-being, the country’s economy must grow.
 Expansionary monetary policies will be employed to achieve this goal.